 The governing body manages the academy on behalf of the Academy Trust and the key responsibilities are to:

-So first, we act as employer to the staff.
-That includes appointing the Head and Deputy Head, and holding them to account for the school’s performance and outcomes to ensure the quality of education provision.
+Firstly, we act as employer to the staff.
+That includes appointing the Headteacher and Deputy Headteacher, and holding them to account for the school’s performance and outcomes to ensure the quality of education provision.
 Matters such as the admissions policy and the curriculum come under our scrutiny.
 Second, we have a strategic role in acting as a “critical friend”, providing support to the leadership and holding its decisions up to constructive examination in the interests of the learners.
 Third, we ensure the school operates within the statutory and legal framework laid down by Parliament and complies with charities and company law plus the funding agreement.
 Fourth, we manage the land, buildings and finances.

 The governing body comprises:

 The governing body meets four times annually.
-Three key committees meet regularly:
+Two key committees meet regularly:

-I and my fellow governors are immensely proud of this innovative school, its inspirational head teacher, team of dedicated staff, and our independent learners.
-We are sure our parents share our passion to create the very best future for youngsters.
+I and my fellow governors are immensely proud of this innovative school, its inspirational Headteacher, team of dedicated staff, and our independent learners.
+We are sure our parents share our passion to create the very best future for learners.
 I am grateful to my fellow governors, who voluntarily devote so much time and effort to making Honywood a school our community can be proud of.